Small Molecule Drug Discovery Project Awards

 - Running expenses

-For a detailed breakdown of costs which are permitted, please see Costs Guidance.
+This scheme will not support the salary for the lead applicant.
+For a detailed breakdown of costs which are permitted, please download our Costs Guidance (PDF).

 How to apply to this scheme